Will it glue? On short-depth designs beyond the unitary group

-In this paper we delineate the boundaries of this phenomenon and ask generally: \textit{Will it glue?} More precisely, we prove strong lower bounds on the circuit depth for \emph{additive-error} group designs over the Clifford group, the orthogonal group, the unitary symplectic group, and the matchgate group.
-In one dimension our results are particularly strong, setting linear lower bounds on the required circuit depth.
-In general architectures, these bounds depend on the connectivity in the form of the lightcone of qubits and still constitute non-trivial results.
-For the commonly considered ``brickwork''-style random circuits (and suitable generalizations thereof), we even find linear lower bounds \emph{for any} underlying architecture.
-We also consider the state ensembles that can be generated by such circuits and give analogous circuit lower bounds in this case.
-However, for the strictly weaker notion of \emph{additive-error} state $k$-designs, we give logarithmic-depth constructions for the orthogonal and symplectic, as well as the Clifford group (if $k<6$).
+Intriguingly, we are also able to show linear lower bounds \emph{independent} of the underlying architecture for a vast majority of circuit ensembles considered in the literature such as the popular ``brickwork'' circuits.
+We derive these bounds for \emph{relative-error} state designs generated by such circuits which implies analogous circuit lower bounds for relative-error group designs.
+These findings indicate that lightcones underestimate the mixing time of non-universal circuits, while Ref.~\cite{schuster_random_2025,laracuente2024approximate} show that they overestimate in the case of universal circuits.
+In this sense, lightcone considerations may generally be misleading when studying designs.

+However, for the strictly weaker notion of \emph{additive-error} state $k$-designs, we instead give logarithmic depth constructions for the orthogonal and symplectic, as well as the Clifford group (if $k<6$).
 Moreover, we show that for all of these cases, we have a generalized notion of anti-concentration in logarithmic depth.
 For the matchgate group, we show that linear depth is still necessary for additive-error state designs and we moreover give a (probably suboptimal) $\Omega(n^{1/3})$ depth lower bound for anti-concentration (relative to the corresponding value for the uniform matchgate group average), specifically for a ``gluing'' type construction.

-To derive our lower bounds, we build on an observation in Ref.~\cite{schuster_random_2024} that invariances of the tensor power representation of subgroups can be exploited to construct lightcone arguments that rule out short-depth circuits.
-For our architecture-independent lower bounds, we go beyond this by noting that positive-semidefinite operators that commute with said representation allow to relate outcome probabilities to Pauli expectation values and the latter can be shown to only converge in linear depth.

-Our upper bounds on the other hand all explicitly pass through the gluing lemma of \cite{schuster_random_2024} (thus proving that it does ``glue'').
-We extend this construction by various non-trivial statements of \emph{unitary} $k$-design-ness of the Clifford, orthogonal and symplectic groups when restricting the input states to being positive partial transpose (PPT) on all copies of the state.